iOS SDK Quick Start Guide

 Run Your Application

 To run your application, navigate to your CleverTap dashboard.
-If you integrate the CleverTap SDK successfully, you see a new active user.
+If you integrate the CleverTap SDK successfully, you see a new active user on the dashboard.

 Identify Users